kurttheviking/egreedy-js/README.md

 ## Caveat emptor

 Currently, this implementation relies on the [native Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) which uses a seeded "random" number generator.
 In addition, the underlying calculations often encounter extended floating point numbers.
 Arm selection is therefore subject to JavaScript's floating point precision limitations.
-For general information about floating point issues see the [floating point guide](http://floating-point-gui.de/).
+For general information about floating point issues see the [floating point guide](http://floating-point-gui.de).

-While these factors generally do not impede commercial application, I would consider the implementation suspect in any academic setting.
+While these factors generally do not impede commercial application, I would consider the implementation suspect in an academic setting.